TOP 5 MUST SEE PLACES IN KATHMANDU VALLEY

-Boudhanath is the biggest Buddhist temple in Kathmandu, built for thousand of years have come through here on the road to and from the lands to the north.
-Boudhanath Stupa is immense, some 130 fee (38m) high, and it squats like some great white spaceship, surrounded by shops, hotels, restaurants and perhaps one of the busiest streets of the city.
-A pair of painted eyes looks down from the wall, serenely surveying the flock of birds, spread across the dome like stubble on a hug bald head, the shopkeepers and the crowd of pilgrims walking round and round in a clockwise direction, gaining more merit for each circuit they make.
+Boudhanath is the biggest Buddhist temple in Kathmandu, built for thousand of years has come through here on the road to and from the lands to the north.
+Boudhanath Stupa is immense, some 130 feet (38m) high, and it squats like some great white spaceship, surrounded by shops, hotels, restaurants and perhaps one of the busiest streets of the city.
+A pair of painted eyes look down from the wall, serenely surveying the flock of birds, spread across the dome-like stubble on a hug bald head, the shopkeepers and the crowd of pilgrims walking round and round in a clockwise direction, gaining more merit for each circuit they make.
 Prayer flags flutter from the huge Stupa at Boudhanath, the most important Buddhist site in Kathmandu and heart of the city’s Tibetan community.

 PATAN DURBAR SQUARE

 A doorway in Patan shows the fine design and craftsmanship of the Newari people.
 The Jewel at the heart of Patan, a dazzling collection of buildings dating back 350 to 500 years, to the days before Prithivi Narayan Shah (the first king of Nepal Royal Dynasty), King of Ghurkha, unified the kingdoms of the valley in 1768 and created modern Nepal.
 There are temples, palaces with golden gates, a huge bell suspended between two pillars and a lion on a column.
 Nepal was never colonized, so the architecture has no Western derivative and its distinctive fusion of Indian and Tibetan influences was created by the Newars, the people of the valley, and craftsmen of the highest order.